Angel Garza: Impact Wrestling (2017–2018)

 Garza Jr., alongside Mexican wrestler Laredo Kid, made his surprise debut for the Orlando, Florida-based Impact Wrestling at their TV show taping on March 2, 2017.
 The two made their in-ring debut by defeating Eli Drake and Tyrus.
-Two days later Garza Jr. and Laredo Kid participated in a 4-team match for the Impact Wrestling World Tag Team Championship, against The Latin American Xchange, Decay and Reno SCUM, which was won by LAX represented by Santana and Ortiz.
-At Slammiversary XV, Garza Jr. and Laredo Kid competed in a Four-way tag team match for the Impact Wrestling World and GFW Tag Team Championships which was won by The Latin American Xchange. at Bound for Glory, Garza Jr. competed in a Six-way match for the Impact X Division Championship which was won by Trevor Lee.
+Two days later Garza Jr. and Laredo Kid participated in a four-team match for the Impact World Tag Team Championship, against The Latin American Xchange, Decay and Reno SCUM, which was won by LAX represented by Santana and Ortiz.
+At Slammiversary XV, Garza Jr. and Laredo Kid competed in a four-way tag team match for the Impact World and GFW Tag Team Championships, which was won by The Latin American Xchange.
+At Bound for Glory, Garza Jr. competed in a six-way match for the Impact X Division Championship, which was won by Trevor Lee.
+Garza Jr. wrestled his final match for the company on January 11, 2018 and left after his contract has expired.

-WWE
+WWE (2019–present)

 NXT Cruiserweight Champion (2019–2020)

 On April 18, 2019, it was announced that he signed a contract with WWE and begun working at their Performance Center, and his ring name was changed to Angel Garza.
 In June, it was announced that Garza will compete in a tournament named NXT Breakout Tournament, where he made his debut on the June 26 episode of NXT as a heel, defeating Joaquin Wilde in the first round of the tournament, but losing to A. C. H. in the semifinals on July 24 episode of NXT.
 On the August 20 episode of 205 Live, Garza debuted on the brand while cementing his heel turn, competing on Drew Gulak's team in a ten–man tag team match against Oney Lorcan's team, where Lorcan's team was victorious.

 On the November 6 episode of NXT, Garza defeated Tony Nese to become the number one contender for the NXT Cruiserweight Championship against Lio Rush, but Garza failed to defeat Rush the following week on NXT.
 On the December 11 episode of NXT, Garza defeated Rush to win the NXT Cruiserweight Championship, his first title in the WWE.
 On January 25, 2020, at Worlds Collide, Garza lost the title to Jordan Devlin in a fatal four-way match, also involving Travis Banks and Isaiah "Swerve" Scott, who Devlin pinned.
 On the February 5 episode of NXT, after defeating Isaiah "Swerve" Scott, he called out Jordan Devlin, wanting a rematch as Devlin did not pin Garza to win the title.
 The following week on NXT, Garza was defeated by Lio Rush in a number one contender's match for the NXT Cruiserweight Championship.